-Sometimes the problem is parents treating you like you’re still a 14 year old, and sometimes it’s more the case that boomerang-kids (adults moving back in with Mum and Dad) expect to be treated like a teenager in advance of the fact, and commence behaving like a stroppy adolescent.
-The best ways to get round this are to talk to your parent in advance about what they expect in terms of ground rules, and to help out a bit around the place, just as you would if you were living with friends.
+Sometimes the problem is parents treating you like you’re still a 14 year old - sometimes it’s more the case that boomerang-kids (adults moving back in with Mum and Dad) expect to be treated like a teenager in advance of the fact and commence behaving like a stroppy adolescent.
+The best ways to get around this are to talk to your parent in advance about what they expect in terms of ground rules and to help out a bit around the place, just as you would if you were living with friends.

 Communication is key – simply texting to let them know if you’re going to be home late takes seconds and will save them a lot of worry.
 If you’re saving for a deposit, your parents may well have offered for you to live with them for free, but arranging a token contribution towards bills can help keep the relationship at an adult level.

 Texting can save hassle

 Many people have found that living with parents as an adult was a great experience and that many of the tensions experienced during teenage years had disappeared.
 It’s also worth remembering that in many cultures, multiple generations living together under the same roof is completely normal.
 With a positive attitude, you may well find that not only are you able to save for that all-important house deposit, but that you have a great time sharing with your parents, and who knows, you might even enjoy being looked after for a while.

 Do you know how much you can borrow?

 Take the first step in your property journey and find out how much you are able to borrow with our Mortgage Calculator.